back to top

 6

-Remove item from a set
+Remove an item from a set

 We can remove the element from the set using the remove() function.